sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

  *
  *  The receiver API keep next last received number for each runtime id
  *  and use this info to compute missed event count upon next event.
- *  The contents of the sequence is implementation specific.
-Use the
- *  provided API to compare two sequences.
  *
  * input:
  *  handle - As obtained from events_init_publisher for a event-source.